pculture/miro-user-manual/en/contributing.rst

 When submitting a bug report remember that the following are all true:

-1. **There are a million of you and 4 of us.** There's a very small number of paid staff working on Miro and supporting our users.
+1. **There are a million of you and a handful of us.** There's a very small number of paid staff working on Miro and supporting users.
    Right now, there are 3 developers and 1 QA.

    Help us help you by doing as much of the footwork as you can.